shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-08-26-Fixing-The-401-Unauthorized-Message-After-Installing-Tomcat9-On-Ubuntu-18.04.md

 Save and close the file when done.

-## Step 7 - Granting Access To The Manager Application
+## Step 7 - Granting Access To "Manager App"

 After adding an admin user and password in Step 7 you are set to configure access to the Manager application.